ceeli/LettuceDetect/README.md

 - ⚖️ **MIT-licensed** models & code
 - 🤖 **HF Integration**: one-line model loading
 - 📦 **Easy to use python API**: can be downloaded from pip and few lines of code to integrate into your RAG system
+- 🖥️ **Web API**: integrate LettuceDetect into you application using our Web API
+- 🔍 **RAG Support**: integrates easily with RAG applications using LangChain, LlamaIndex or Haystack

 ### Installation